-In 1980 a young hippie living on the US west coast read an article about this new “Clunker Bike” movement that was happening in various places around the country, especially Marin County and Crested Butte in Colorado.
+In 1980 a young hippie living on the US west coast read an article about this new “Clunker Bike” movement that was happening in various places around the country, especially in Marin County, California, and Crested Butte, Colorado.

-With no plan and no money, but bucket loads of hippie energy and bike movement inspiration, what followed in the Spring of 1981 was a frame building exercise which forged the Ibis bike company we know today; unique, innovative and with lots of soul.
+With no plan and no money but bucket loads of hippie energy and bike movement inspiration, what followed in the Spring of 1981 was a frame-building exercise that forged the Ibis bike company we know today; unique, innovative, and with lots of soul.

-The Ibis way is to approach the racing from a broader perspective; when you get the whole right the seconds will follow.
-Ask any racer about how to deal with the pressure of competition or how to get the best speed on course and the answer will almost always be the same; relax, ride with a smile and the rest follows.
+The Ibis way is to approach racing from a broader perspective; when you get the whole right, the seconds will follow.
+Ask any of the team riders about how to deal with the pressure of competition or how to get the best speed on course and the answer will almost always be the same; relax, ride with a smile and the rest follows.